Ethiopia’s bid to become an African startup hub hinges on connectivity – TechCrunch

 Ethiopia is flexing its ambitions to become Africa’s next startup hub.

-The country of 105 million with the continent’s seventh largest economy is revamping government policies, firing up angel networks, and rallying digital entrepreneurs.
+The country of 105 million with the continent’s seventh largest economy is revamping government policies, firing up angel networks and rallying digital entrepreneurs.

-Ethiopia currently lags the continent’s tech standouts—like Nigeria, Kenya and South Africa—that have become focal points for startup formation, VC, and exits.
+Ethiopia currently lags the continent’s tech standouts — like Nigeria, Kenya and South Africa — that have become focal points for startup formation, VC and exits.

-To join those ranks, the East African nation will need to improve its internet environment, largely controlled by one government owned telecom.
+To join those ranks, the East African nation will need to improve its internet environment, largely controlled by one government-owned telecom.
 Last week Ethiopia’s government shut down the internet for the entire nation.

 Startups, hubs, accelerators